aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-data/populate-data-first-by-row-then-by-column/_index.md

 {{% alert color="primary" %}}

-Populating a spreadsheet with data first by row and then by column improves the overall performance.
+Populating a spreadsheet with data first by row and then by column improves overall performance.

 {{% /alert %}}

 Putting data in the sequence A1, B1, A2, B2 is faster than A1, A2, B1, B2.
-If there are many cells in a worksheet and you follow the second sequence, that is, you're filling the data row by row, this tip can make the program much faster.
+If there are many cells in a worksheet and you follow the second sequence—that is, you fill the data row by row—this tip can make the program much faster.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Cells-Data-PopulateDataEfficiently-PopulateDataFirstByRowThenColumns.py" >}}
 {{< app/cells/assistant language="python-net" >}}